Man shot and wounded at New Mexico protest over installation of Spanish conquistador statue

 Oñate, who arrived in present-day New Mexico in 1598, is celebrated as a cultural father figure in communities along the Upper Rio Grande that trace their ancestry to Spanish settlers.
 But he is also reviled for his brutality.

-To Native Americans, Oñate is known for having ordered the right feet cut off of 24 captive tribal warriors after his soldiers stormed Acoma Pueblo’s mesa-top “sky city.”
+To Native Americans, Oñate is known for having ordered the right feet cut off of 24 captive tribal warriors after his soldiers stormed the Acoma Pueblo’s mesa-top “sky city.”
 That attack was precipitated by the killing of Onate’s nephew.

 In 1998, someone sawed the right foot off the statue of Oñate near Española.